Aakash Desai '17

 Hometown: Chicago, Illinois

-Major/Minor: Psychology major; neuroscience minor
+Major/Minor: Music major; Business/Management minor

 "I am looking forward to helping the new students adapt to the college environment while getting to know them, since they will help this College become an even greater institution.
 I will be an orientation leader this year because it is the first year I have been able to apply.
 So the real question is, why not?"